nearbeach/NearBeach/docs/000-about/nearbeach-flow.rst

 * Describe the risk of the change
 * Describe the implementation and back-out plan of the change
 * Describe the test plan of the change
+* Detail to the end user, when the change is happening and the process around that change

 The request for change also has "Change Tasks", which are a single task done at a certain point in the change process.
 These change tasks can be assigned to a user, with a QA to sign off.
 The RFC functionality in NearBeach can be used to